 Guidelines for submission

 Applicants are required to complete the electronic application form on electronic Grant Management System (eGMS).
 Only applications submitted on the standard forms will be processed.
-Please refer to the Guidance Notes - Grant Application for Investigator-initiated Research Projects and Explanatory Notes - Grant Application for Investigator-initiated Research Projects for details.
+Please refer to the Guidance Notes - Grant Application for Investigator-initiated Projects and Explanatory Notes - Grant Application for Investigator-initiated Projects for details.
 Incomplete or insufficiently detailed applications will not be processed and may result in withdrawal.

 Principal applicants who are new to the eGMS are strongly advised to prepare their applications well before the deadline of submission to avoid unexpected situations.
 Applicants will receive an acknowledgement email from eGMS after their application has been submitted to the Research Fund Secretariat successfully.

 Each principal applicant is allowed to submit one application only (either a new application or a resubmission of application).

 Applications without the endorsement(s) of principal applicant, Head of Department (or Head of Agency in Non-governmental organisation), and authorised persons on behalf of the Administering Institution and Finance Office will be treated as incomplete application and will not be considered.

 The principal applicant should indicate the most relevant thematic priority by entering the respective reference code into the application (Section 5b).
 If the application is outside the thematic priorities, please input “Outside thematic priorities” in the reference code.
 If Section 5b is not completed, the application will be treated as incomplete.

 Collaboration with local and non-local organisations is encouraged.
 One principal applicant and up to nine co-applicants are allowed for an application.